CHS GIRLS' SOCCER

 OTHER SPORTS/ACTIVITIES

-Involvement on other sports teams during our soccer season must be monitored closely for the following reasons:
+Involvement on other sports teams during our soccer season if not forbidden, but must be monitored closely for the following reasons:

 EQUIPMENT